creativetechnologylab/generative-ai-workshop/slides/slides.md

 - Go to Start Menu
 - Launch Ubuntu
-- For the username and password just go with `ual`
+- For your username and password just go with `ual`
 - Go to linktr.ee/dolica.ual
 - Copy and paste the WSL Setup script into the command prompt

 ---
 # VSCode Setup

-- Start VSCode
+- Start Visual Studio Code
 - Go to extensions menu (left hand side)
 - Install the WSL extention
 - Open the `generative-ai-workshop` folder as a project